-During our free consultation, our product liability lawyers in Macon will discuss the circumstances behind your injury to determine how we may handle your claim.
+During our free consultation, our Macon product liability lawyers will discuss the circumstances behind your injury to determine how we may handle your claim.
 If we find the manufacturer of your product is at fault for your injury, we will diligently pursue any course of legal action available to recover the compensation you deserve.

 Call 1-844-RESULTS to get started today.

 If you or someone you love has been harmed by a defective product, you may be entitled to compensation for your injury and financial loss.

 During your initial consultation with our Macon product liability attorneys, we will analyze several elements in your defective product claim to reach a fair and accurate amount of compensation you may be owed.
 This includes: